dlepaux/realtime-bpm-analyzer/readme.md

 ### Continuous Analysis strategy

-Analyze the BPM from a stream or a source where you can't determine the start/end of a music.
+Analyze the BPM of a source continuously.
+This feature is quite simple and basically get rid of all data inside the analyzer after the stabilizationTime is reached.
+Why ?
+Because we store all the "valid peaks" for each thresholds in order to find the best candidates.
+And we would keep all those data forever, we would have memory leaks.

+Note: This approach is **NOT recommended** if you are using a microphone as source.
+Except if the microphone gets correct audio source.
+Typically, if the BPM is never computed using this approach, you probably capture low intensity audio with your microphone (too far from the source, too much noise, directional microphone could be reasons why it's not working).

-1. Streams can be played with [AudioNode](https://developer.mozilla.org/en-US/docs/Web/API/AudioNode), so the approch is quite similar to the [Realtime/Onfly strategy](#realtimeonfly-strategy).
+1. Streams can be played with [AudioNode](https://developer.mozilla.org/en-US/docs/Web/API/AudioNode), so the approch is quite similar to the [Player strategy](#player-strategy).
 ```html
 <audio src="https://ssl1.viastreaming.net:7005/;listen.mp3" id="track"></audio>
 ```
-NB: Thank you [IbizaSonica](http://ibizasonica.com) for the stream.
+Thank you [IbizaSonica](http://ibizasonica.com) for the stream.

-2. As for the [Realtime/Onfly strategy](#realtimeonfly-strategy), except that we need to turn on the `continuousAnalysis` flag to periodically RESET collected data.
+2. As for the [Player strategy](#player-strategy), except that we need to turn on the `continuousAnalysis` flag to periodically delete collected data.
 ```javascript
 import { createRealTimeBpmProcessor } from 'realtime-bpm-analyzer';